Electric Buses in Service

 Proterra’s clean and quiet electric buses are winter compatible, have a range up to 350 kilometres on a single charge, and contribute to the City’s shift toward more sustainable transportation, a lower carbon footprint, and high-quality transit service for Edmontonians.
 Transit customers will enjoy a clean, quiet and smooth ride.

 Electric buses are housed at the new Kathleen Andrews Transit Garage in northeast Edmonton, and Centennial Garage.
-Kathleen Andrews Transit Garage, once fully operational with electric bus infrastructure, will eventually become the main hub for electric buses.
+Kathleen Andrews Transit Garage is the main hub for electric buses.
+Training continues for bus operators, ETS inspectors, superintendents, instructors, fleet and facility staff, and first responders.

 Funding through Emissions Reduction Alberta